Guan Yin: Goddess of Mercy, Buddha-in-Training

-Guanyin’s mixture of male and female characteristics led her to became one of the most widely beloved Buddhist figures.
-According to the ancient followers, she had powers to make miracles happen and supported people who chanted the famous Karandavyuha Sutra and Lotus Sutra.
+Guan Yin’s mixture of male and female characteristics led her to became one of the most widely beloved Buddhist figures.
+According to the ancient followers she had powers to make miracles happen and came to the aid of people who chanted the famous Karandavyuha Sutra and Lotus Sutra.

 The modern figure of Guanyin contains all the positive aspects of womanhood and femininity, but she's more like a mother than a wife.
 This image was based on Confucian concepts of life and morality.
 Guanyin became popular in Chinese Buddhism and she also strongly influenced Chinese folklore.

-She became a bridge between complicated intellectual concepts and simple people, who followed the lady in white with more attention than they gave a philosopher.
-In ancient times, Chinese society was based on ideas of purity, so Guanyin easily became an iconic female symbol.
+She became a bridge between complicated intellectual concepts and the simple people who followed the lady in white with more attention than they gave a philosopher.
+In ancient times, Chinese society was based on ideas of purity, so Guan Yin easily became an iconic female symbol.
 However, she also contained strong masculine aspects, which were also important to the eastern Asian people.
 According to the Jeong-Eun Kim:

 ''The Guanyin figures bearing a mustache clearly indicate the masculine aspects of the bodhisattva, and in the visual arts Guanyin was depicted as a young Indian prince throughout India and many Southeast and Central Asian countries.
 Even in China, until the late Tang dynasty, there was no change in his depiction as a male deity as we can see from the hanging scrolls of Dunhuang.
 The Guanyin’s images as a male deity still show canonical evidences derived from the Lotus Sutra and numerous Buddhist scriptures (the Buddhist sutras) and traces of common iconographic elements attributed to the image of Avalokiteshvara.
 However, the Chinese began to develop “new Guanyin” images which did not bear such Buddhist canonical foundations, but, rather, bore distinctive indigenous characteristics.
 One may regard Shuiyue Guanyin or Water-moon Guanyin as the beginning of the Chinese transformation of Avalokiteshvara.
 One of the earliest dated Water-moon Guanyin paintings found at Dunhuang is done in mid-10th century.
 She is holding a willow branch in one hand and a water bottle in the other, which formed distinctive attributes of Guanyin during the Tang and later dynasties.''